 \paragraph{\bf Ideas of proof.} The problem is approached geometrically in the framework of translation surfaces, see \cite{Zo}.
-Indeed, the integration of the differential $1$-forms defines a developing map of a geometric structure that is identification with $\mathbb{C}$ up to translations.
+Indeed, the integration of differential $1$-forms defines a developing map of a geometric structure locally modelled on $\mathbb{C}$ up to translations.
 Any Riemann surface endowed with meromorphic $1$-form $\omega$ leads to a \textit{translation surface (with poles)}.
 Usually, the dictionary between complex analysis and flat geometry is used to study dynamical systems defined on translation surfaces (coming from rational billiards) with tools from algebraic geometry.
 An excellent account of such use is given by~\cite{Moe}.
 In this paper, we do exactly the opposite.
 We translate a purely algebraic problem into a question about geometry of translation surfaces.
 The classification of the connected components of the strata in \cite{KZ} is one of the most striking result proceeding in this direction.

-More precisely, the proof of Theorem \ref{thm:numerofibre} is made of several steps.
+More precisely, the proof of Theorem \ref{thm:numerofibre} contains several steps.
 The first is to show that any fiber of the isoresidual fibration above $\mathcal{R}_{p} \setminus \mathcal{A}_{p}$ is in bijection with a fiber over a configuration of real residues.
-These translation surfaces have only real periods, and hence are especially easy to handle.
-For example, we show that their geometry is completely characterized by their periods and some combinatorial informations encompassed in the \textit{decorated tree} that we introduce in Section~\ref{sec:decorated}.
+These translation surfaces have only real residues, and hence are especially easy to handle.
+For example, we show that their geometry is completely characterized by their residues and some combinatorial informations encompassed in the \textit{decorated tree} that we introduce in Section~\ref{sec:decorated}.
 The enumeration of the decorated trees, mainly by combinatorial methods, in Section~\ref{sec:nonresonance} completes the proof of Theorem~\ref{thm:numerofibre}.